App Challenge Sheets

 JUNE 30, 2013

+Medium is a great, uncluttered online publishing platform that one can spend hours on reading interesting stuff.
 At San Antonio Texas the last week, 10,000+ educators & marketers from all corners of the globe gathered for possibly the worlds largest education conference – #ISTE13.
 Why so many?
-Was there a strong consensus on an important issue that brought them together like a face to face gathering of the Bad Ass Teacher group ?
 Was there an important new pedagogy to be shared & workshopped?

 Are MOOCs the technology to break the Education Cartel?